About Depth Insights

 “The upheaval of our world and the upheaval of our consciousness are one and the same.” —Carl Jung, Modern Man in Search of a Soul, p.
 215

-Bonnie Bright, Ph.D. is the founder of Depth Insights™, Depth Psychology Alliance™, and Depth Psychology List™.
+Bonnie Bright, Ph.D. is the founder of Depth Insights™ and Depth Psychology Alliance™.
 After a 15-year career in Marketing Communications in retail, technology, and media, she earned M.A. degrees in Psychology from Sonoma State University and in Depth Psychology from Pacifica Graduate Institute in Santa Barbara, CA, where she also completed her Ph.D.

 Bonnie has been a boardmember for AWRT (American Women in Radio and Television) and for AHBI (Association for Holotropic Breathwork International) and has trained extensively in the Enneagram—a psycho-spiritual personality typology system; in Holotropic Breathwork™; and in various indigenous and spiritual technologies, completing a 2-year advanced training with African elder Malidoma Somé.
 She is also a certified Archetypal Pattern Analyst™ via the Assisi Institute.
-Bonnie frequently hosts an online radio show/podcast, “Depth Insights” where she and her guests take a depth psychological look at news, events, and phenomena in today’s world, and is the Executive Editor of the semi-annual Depth Insights scholarly journal.
+Bonnie frequently hosts an online radio show/podcast, “Depth Insights” where she and her guests take a depth psychological look at news, events, and phenomena in today’s world, and created and served as the Executive Editor of the semi-annual Depth Insights scholarly journal for six years.

 Bonnie’s work has appeared in various anthologies, including Towards Beginnings: Images of End (The Journal of Archetypal Studies, 2012), Occupy Psyche: Jungian Perspectives on a Movement (2012), Rebearths: Conversations with a World Ensouled (World Soul Books, 2012).
 In 2016, she published Depth Psychology and the Digital Age.

-She has presented for Assisi Institute in Assisi, Italy; at JSSS (The Jungian Society for Scholarly Studies) in New Orleans; the “Aesthetic Nature of Change” International Conference hosted by the Institute for Cultural Change in Ojai, CA, and at “Conversations with a World Ensouled” at CIIS (California Institute for Integral Studies) in San Francisco and JFK University in Pleasant Hill, CA in 2011, among others.
+Bonnie serves as faculty member for Alef Trust, a UK-based organization that offers graduate and open programs in Consciousness, Spirituality, and Transpersonal Psychology.
+She has presented for Assisi Institute in Assisi, Italy; at JSSS (The Jungian Society for Scholarly Studies) in New Orleans; the “Aesthetic Nature of Change” International Conference hosted by the Institute for Cultural Change in Ojai, CA, and at “Conversations with a World Ensouled” at CIIS (California Institute for Integral Studies) in San Francisco and JFK University in Pleasant Hill, CA , among others.

 Bonnie’s avid interest in the loss of species, habitats, cultures, and heritage led her to depth work with an ecological and anthropological emphasis in an ongoing effort to observe the relationship between culture and nature.
 She has conducted depth psychology related fieldwork on a Maya archeological site in Belize and at other archeological sites in Turkey, Greece, Egypt, and the American Southwest.

-She has been engaged in ongoing research of Colony Collapse Disorder and the mysterious disappearance of the honeybees since 2007, and is currently focusing on Culture Collapse Disorder, the psychological dynamics and implications of the destruction of our home places and planet, which is also the subject of her forthcoming book.
+She has been engaged in ongoing research of Colony Collapse Disorder and the mysterious disappearance of the honeybees since 2007, and is currently focusing on Culture Collapse Disorder, the psychological dynamics and implications of the destruction of our home places and planet.